plojr/stock-exchange/README.md

 - The variation of a stock's price, given a period of time;
 - Etc.

-For this project, I'm coding in Python, using Visual Studio Code.
+For this project, I'm coding in Python, using Visual Studio Code under a Linux distribution.
 The data are stored in a PostgreSQL database.
 And, for the routes, I'm using Flask framework.

 Prerequisite:
 - It must be set environment variables for database, user and password, and they're called POSTGRESQL_DATABASE, POSTGRESQL_USER and POSTGRESQL_PASSWORD, respectively.
 - I'm using flask framework, so it must be installed via pip.

+In order to run this project on development environment, go to the project folder, and run "flask run".